 However, if you’re looking to get a bit of money for it, your best bet is to take it apart and separate the precious metals into different types.

 At best, you’re looking at >$4 or>£2, which is probably not worth most people’s time, but it could be worthwhile if it’s a weighty piece of equipment.

 UK – You can find places to donate your electronics at recycleyourelectricals.org.uk

 US – Environmental protection agency for places to recycle

-If you’re after cold hard cash, your options will be more limited for selling your car audio or radio equipment.
+If you’re after cold hard cash, your options for selling your car audio or radio equipment will be more limited.

-Depending on how old the radio is, there could be some resale value.
-The best way to check is to look on eBay and see recently sold items nearest matching your car radio.
-The scrap value of an old car radio is typically meager, only a few dollars or pound sterling.
+Depending on the radio’s age, there could be some resale value.
+The best way to check is to look on eBay and see recently sold items matching your car radio.
+Unfortunately, the scrap value of an old car radio is typically meager, only a few dollars or pounds sterling.

 You can sell a car radio for as little as $10 (£10) to as much as $200 (£300).
 But, of course, it all depends on how old the radio is and if it’s a desirable stereo model.
-You can figure out how much it’s likely to sell by checking platforms such as eBay and Facebook marketplace.
+You can determine how much it’s likely to sell for by checking platforms such as eBay and Facebook marketplace.